How do “they” do it?

 How can your products and services evoke emotions like these?

 It may be because you lose a few sales to a competitor who is selling for less.
-Or, it could be because a customer you want continues to challenge your price.
-It may also be that you need to generate income and make a few more sales to hit goals.
+Or, it could be that a customer you really want continues to challenge your price.
+It may also be that you simply need to generate income ASAP.

 Until next time,